Overthinking, ruminating, or letting your thoughts repeat, is a very common function in your brain. But what if it affects other aspects of your life?

 - Overthinking has serious consequences for mental health and your overall well-being.

 - Dwelling too much on past mistakes and shortcomings can lead to chronic anxiety and depression.
-This in turn causes you to focus on the same thought even more, feeding a vicious cycle.
+This causes you to over-focus on the same thought, feeding a vicious cycle.

-- Studies have shown that in order to cope with overthinking-related anxiety, people tend to rely on addictive substances like alcohol and binge-eating.
+- Studies have shown that in order to cope with overthinking-related anxiety, people may rely on addictive substances like alcohol and binge-eating.
 This leads to long-term and serious health problems.

 - Overthinking seriously affects your sleep cycle.
-When you overthink, your brain is unable to shut down as the thoughts keep running through its circuits.
+When you overthink, your brain cannot shut down as the thoughts keep running through its circuits.
 Extensive periods of sleep deprivation can lead to several health problems, as well as affect your memory, learning, and cognitive abilities.

 How to Stop Overthinking?